buntec/ff4s/docs/examples/counter.md

 }
 ```

-The purpose of `none` will become clear when looking at more complex examples
+The purpose of `none` will become clear when looking at more interesting examples
 involving side-effects such as fetching data from the back-end.

 The fact that `store` is a `Resource` is extremely useful because it allows